isomerpages/moe-westviewpri/_wvps/Services.md

 * List of proposed menu and pricing for all items
 * Photocopy of relevant certificates such as Basic Food Hygiene Course, etc.

-3. Submit the completed application form and documents by closing date via email OR to the School's General Office.
+3. Submit the completed application form and documents by the closing date via email OR to the School's General Office.
 * Address: West View Primary School, 31 Senja Road.
 S677742
 * Contact No.: 67600178
 * Email: tng_yew_li@moe.edu.sg